When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The Bottom Line

-Benzocaine does not enter the bloodstream, so it is safe to take while pregnant as your baby will not be exposed (2).
+Benzocaine does not enter your bloodstream significantly.
+It is generally safe to use while pregnant because your baby is not exposed to it (2).

 The Bottom Line